TrollSkull/TNTReporter/README.md

 # 🗃️ TNT Reporter
-Lightweight plugin that detects if the player has `broken/placed/collected` TNT blocks. 💣
+Lightweight plugin that detects and notify if the player has `broken/placed/collected` TNT blocks. 💣

 ### Table of content